voodoo12345/beam-docs/source/rtd_pages/Owallet_desktop_wallet_guide.rst

 Where are the files?
 --------------------

-Once OWallet desktop app is installed, the wallet data filers are stored separately from the binaries.
+Once OWallet desktop app is installed, the wallet keystore files are stored separately from the wallet data files.

-The locations of all the files which you can set here.
+The locations of the keystore files can be set here.

 .. figure:: images/desktop/02_installing/install3.png
    :alt: Mac Security